The Ultimate Guide to Motor Movers

 Expect to pay up to £1,200 for a top-notch single-axle system and around £2,000 for a top-quality twin-axle system.
 Always haggle, and look at some of the great motor mover deals when buying a new ’van.

-How do I get one fitted?
+How do I get a motor mover fitted?

 Your local dealership will be able to fit your motor mover in under half a day.
 Negotiate the fitting price, before you buy the unit (remember battery requirements).